bludit/blog/pages/bludit-4-road-map/index.md

 ## 19/03/2021

 ### Highlights
-- Plugins settings shows the description by default.
+- Plugins settings show the description by default.
-- "Simple stats" now is "Visits Stats", and only shows visits and unique visitors, I will create new plugins for show more stats such as disk space, number of pages, etc.
+- "Simple stats" now is "Visits Stats", and only shows visits and unique visitors, I will create new plugins to show more stats such as disk space, number of pages, etc.
 - EasyMDE updated for Bludit v4.
 - TinyMCE updated for Bludit v4.
 - Welcome message now is a plugin for the dashboard, you can disable it.
-- New branch for Documentation in english for Bludit v4, https://github.com/bludit/documentation-english/tree/v4.0
+- New branch for Documentation in English for Bludit v4, https://github.com/bludit/documentation-english/tree/v4.0
-- Move frameworks to a proper folder /bl-kernel/vendors/
+- Move frameworks to a proper folder `/bl-kernel/vendors/`
-- `Theme::` helper now is called `HTML::` helper.
+- `Theme::` helper replaced by `HTML::` helper.
 - API feature, activate/deactivate plugins.
-- API feature, allow configure plugins.
+- API feature, configure plugins throug the API.
 - API feature, upload and remove site logo.

 ### Plugins for Dashboard
-Simple way to add plugins to the dashboard and order them.
+A simple way to add plugins to the dashboard and order them.

 <a href="https://ibb.co/5sNjzWY"><img src="https://i.ibb.co/ygwkMnh/Screenshot-2021-03-19-at-15-43-43.png" alt="Screenshot-2021-03-19-at-15-43-43" border="0" /></a>